pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 There are a few advanced features to do fancy stuff available, which are documented only in the spec above - for example, reusing background images and substituting the colours or HTML rendering.
 If you need advanced stuff, read it through!

+### Forgetting adjacent concepts

+Some new contributors might add a POI to indicate something that resembles it, but quite isn't.

+For example, if they are only offered a layer with public bookcases, they might map their local library with a public bookcase.
+The perfect solution for this is to provide both the library-layer and public bookcases layer - but this requires having both layers.

+A good solution is to clearly explain what a certain feature is and what it is not.